Attorneys for Trump lawyer Cohen to end representation: source

 The friend, who spoke on condition of anonymity, also told Reuters that Cohen has complained that he does not feel he has received enough support from Trump in dealing with the situation.

-Cohen has admitted that he made a $130,000 payment shortly before the 2016 election to porn star Stormy Daniels, who has said that she had sex once with Trump in 2006 and was paid to keep quiet about it.
-Trump has said he never had an affair with Daniels.
+Cohen has admitted that he made a $130,000 payment shortly before the 2016 election to porn star Stormy Daniels, who has said she had sex with Trump in 2006 and was paid to keep quiet about it.
+Cohen did not acknowledge the payment until after it became public through media reports.

+Legal experts have said the payment could amount to a violation of campaign finance law, which requires public disclosure of expenses meant to influence the election.

-Additional reporting by Doina Chiacu in Washington and Nathan Layne in New York; Editing by Jeffrey Benkoe
+Additional reporting by Doina Chiacu in Washington and Nathan Layne in New York; Editing by Jeffrey Benkoe and David Gregorio